AndreasPichler94/UE-Computer-Vision-Group-E/output/code/Readme.md

 #### Run the docker image
-3. Run the following command to run the docker image from the "code" directory:
+1. Run the following command to run the docker image from the "code" directory:
 `docker run -it -v ./:/code --name aos_e8 --gpus all aos_e8`
+2. On some Windows machines, you may need to modify this command:
+`docker run -it -v "C:\Users/yourUsername/path/to/code/:/code --name aos_e8 --gpus all aos_e8`
+3. If this doesn't work, try it without the GPU flags:
+`docker run -it -v "C:\Users/yourUsername/path/to/code/:/code --name aos_e8 aos_e8`